emranxec/MyLearning/README.md

 }
  ```
 ----
-##   can mutable object is instance of immutable class? how to fix?
+## Q.  can mutable object is instance of immutable class? how to fix?

 - can private constructer of immutable class always create a new object of mutable instance?
 - getter of immutable class always return a new object of mutable instance?